rgitrepo/Jenkins-CICD-Pipeline/README.md

 #### Run the Below Commands to Install Java and Jenkins

 To update your system to use Java 17 based on the `eclipse-temurin:17-jdk` Docker image, you would need to use a package that installs Java 17 on your machine.
-Since you've previously used `sudo apt update` and `sudo apt install openjdk-11-jre -y`, you can use similar commands to install OpenJDK 17.

 Here’s how you can do it on a Debian-based system (like Ubuntu):